apple1417/bl-sdk-mods/command_extensions/file_parser_tests/Readme.md

 # File Parser Tests
-These tests run on the file parser module, in a regular Python intepreter.
+These tests run on the file parser module, in a regular Python interpreter.

 To run:
 ```sh